-Refusal of Care (page 117):
+Refusal of Care (page 113):

-→ ≤ 17 v.o. may not refuse transport or treatment unless legally emancipated
+→ ≤ 17 y.o. may not refuse transport or treatment unless legally emancipated

-A pediatric LBRT will be used to determine drug doses, fluid volumes, defibrillation settings and equipment sizes.
+An approved Alameda County-specific, pediatric LBRT shall be used to determine appropriate medication dosages, fluid volumes, defibrillation settings and equipment sizes.
 The tape is designed to estimate a child's weight based on length (head to heel).
+When the child's height exceeds the length of the tape, refer to the adult dose.

-PRIMARY SURVEY SPECIAL CONSIDERATIONS Establish level of responsiveness ► AVPU: A lert, V erbal, P ainful, U nresponsive ▶ Identify signs of airway obstruction and respiratory distress, including: Evaluate airway and 2 Cydnosis 2 intercostal retractions 2 choking protective airway → stridor → absent breath sounds → grunting → apnea or bradypnea → nasal flaring Tellexes → tachypnea ▶ Open airway using jaw-thrust and chin-lift (and/or head tilt if no suspected spinal Secure airway trauma).
+PRIMARY SURVEY SPECIAL CONSIDERATIONS Establish level of responsiveness AVPU: Alert, Verbal, Painful, Unresponsive ▶ Identify signs of airway obstruction and respiratory distress, including: Evaluate airway and protective airway reflexes → cyanosis → intercostal retractions → choking → stridor → absent breath sounds → grunting → nasal flaring → tachypnea Secure airway ▶ Open airway using jaw-thrust and chin-lift (and/or head tilt if no suspected spinal trauma).
 Suction as needed.
-Consider placement of an oral or nasal airway adjunct if the child is unconscious Consider Spinal Motion ► If cervical spine trauma is suspected, see page 139 ► Use chest rise as an indicator of ventilation ► Use pulse oximetry ► CPR as needed (see CPR page 9) Assess need for ► Assess perfusion using the following indicators: ventilatory assistance → quality of pulse → capillary refill → blood pressure Evaluate and support ➤ Perform a head-to-toe assessment, including temperature ➤ Obtain a potiont history Circulation.
-Stop ➤ Obtain a patient history ➤ Do environmental assessment, consider possibility of intentional injury ▶ Porform a head to too assessment, including temporature Continue with ► Obtain a patient history secondary survey ▶ Do environmental assessment, consider possibility of intentional injury ▶ Provide family psychosocial support ► For drugs not on the LBRT see page 68 "Pediatric Drug Chart" ► When starting an IV/IO/saline lock, use chlorhexidine as a skin prep Label insertion site with "PREHOSPITAL IV - DATE and TIME" Determine annronriate ► Pediatric patients are subject to rapid changes in body temperature.
-Steps treatment protocols Section Proteotio Compared to the adult patient, a small amount of fluid, lost from or administered to, a pediatric patient can result in shock or pulmonary edema ▶ Scene time for treatment of pediatric patients should be kept at a minimum.
+Consider placement of an oral or nasal airway adjunct if the child is unconscious.
+Consider Spinal Motion ► If cervical spine trauma is suspected, see page 133 ► Use chest rise as an indicator of ventilation ► Use pulse oximetry ➤ CPR as needed (see CPR page 10) Assess need for ventilatory Assess perfusion using the following indicators: assistance → heart rate → mental status → skin signs → quality of pulse → capillary refill → blood pressure Evaluate and support circulation.
+Stop Hemorrhage ▶ Perform a head-to-toe assessment, including temperature ▶ Obtain a patient history ▶ Do environmental assessment, consider possibility of intentional injury Continue with secondary survey ▶ Do environmental assessment, consider possibility of intentional injury Determine appropriate treatment protocols ▶ Provide family psychosocial support ▶ An approved Alameda County-specific, pediatric LBRT shall be used to determine appropriate medication dosages, fluid volumes, defibrillation settings and equipment sizes. ▶ When starting an IV/IO/saline lock, use chlorhexidine as a skin prep ▶ Label insertion site with "PREHOSPITAL IV - DATE and TIME" ▶ Pediatric patients are subject to rapid changes in body temperature.
+Steps should be taken to prevent loss of or increase in body temperature ▶ Compared to the adult patient, a small amount of fluid, lost from or administered to, a pediatric patient can result in shock or pulmonary edema ▶ Scene time for treatment of pediatric patients should be kept at a minimum.
 Most treatment should be done en route